Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Introduction

 It is not obvious how these constraints would translate onto alternative theories of compact dark matter; this is due to the fact that these forecasts, \cite{LSSTDM} assume that the compact objects being investigated by LSST are Primordial Black Holes (PBH).
-Primordial Black Holes have a strong theoretical justification (only requiring minor adjustments to early-universe physics, and minimal extensions to the standard model), and their existence has been suggested as an explanation of some of the higher-mass binary black hole pairs detected by LIGO, thus it is understandable for past microlensing analysis to focus on them as the primary compact DM candidate \citep{LIGO_IMBH, dolgov2019massive, Jedamzik:2020ypm}.
-PBHs are assumed to have a spherically symmetric and isothermal galactic distribution, as they are practically collisionless.
+Primordial Black Holes have a strong theoretical justification (only requiring minor adjustments to early-universe physics, and minimal extensions to the standard model), and their existence has been suggested as an explanation of some of the higher-mass binary black hole pairs detected by LIGO, thus it is understandable for past microlensing analysis to focus on them as the primary compact DM candidate \citep{LIGO_IMBH, dolgov2019massive, Jedamzik:2020ypm}\footnote{For a more thorough explanation of PBHs and their origins and theoretical justifications, we refer the reader to the work cited here.}.
+PBHs are assumed to have a spherically symmetric and NFW Galactic distribution, as they are practically collisionless.
 This assumption, along with several other simplifications made in the calculations of \citet{LSSTDM}, play a significant role in deriving the LSST sensitivity to the dark object DM fraction.
 Therefore, alternative models of compact dark matter -- beyond the leading PBH candidate -- would be constrained differently by the same survey.

 Particularly interesting are models of \emph{dissipative} dark matter, i.e., dark matter that emits dark radiation and can therefore cool efficiently.
 In most models dissipative dark matter is constrained to be only a subcomponent, making up at most around 5-10\% of the total dark matter density \citep{Fan:2013yva,Cyr-Racine:2013fsa,Chacko:2018vss}.
-Dissipative dark matter can form radically different structures compared to ordinary cold, collisionless dark matter; for instance, it can cool to form a \emph{dark disk} in analogy to the baryonic disk of our own galaxy \citep{Fan:2013yva, Fan:2013tia, Kramer:2016dew, Kramer:2016dqu}.
+Dissipative dark matter can form radically different structures compared to ordinary cold, collisionless dark matter; for instance, it can cool to form a \emph{dark disk} in analogy to the baryonic disk of our own Galaxy \citep{Fan:2013yva, Fan:2013tia, Kramer:2016dew, Kramer:2016dqu}.